robotraconteur/robotraconteur_standards/draft/service_defintion.md

 * Line continuations should be indented four spaces more than the line before the continuation.
 Additional line continuations should match the indentation of the first continuation.
 * Comments should match the indentation of the relevant declaration

-These rules are loosely based on Python PEP 8
+These conventions are loosely based on Python PEP 8